 This is when it becomes crucial to have bars on the cage that are either thicker or closer together.

-Tip #5-The Side Bar Construction Matters Significantly
+Tip #5: The Side Bar Construction Matters A Lot

-So, we know that making sure that your chinchilla can’t squeeze out or escape is a big deal.
+We know that making sure that your chinchilla can’t squeeze out or escape is a big deal.
 None of us feel like dealing with a chinchilla that found a way to run away.

 Water bottles for chinchillas attach to the outside of the cage and often, you need to fit or squeeze the nozzle or tip between the bars of the cage.

-Although I can’t see your hands, I’m guessing the number that would have raised their hands to this question would equal a grand total of zero.
+Although I can’t see your hands, I’m guessing the number of people who raised their hands to this question would equal a grand total of zero.

 Me neither and I don’t blame you.

 While it may be tough to know how hard it will be to assemble a chinchilla cage, it doesn’t need to be.

 Some cages go together quickly, and some can be a complete pain in the butt.